 The alarm is operating once it is activated and testing is complete.
-When products of combustion (smoke or CO) are sensed, the unit sounds a loud alarm with Strobe flashing and voice messages.
+When products of combustion (smoke) are sensed, the unit sounds a loud alarm with Strobe flashing and a voice message.
 See Sections 1 and 2 for alarm signal descriptions.
-In high levels of CO, the unit will go into alarm in a shorter period of time than at low levels of CO.